|

 Defenestration of Prague

 When one year later Matthias dies his cousin Archduke Ferdinand follows on the throne only to force the Counter Reformation further.
 In a desperate move the Bohemian Estates choose the Elector of Palatine and leader of the Protestant Union as their King.
 This means war.
 In the famous battle on the White Mountain the Protestant army is beaten.
-Thus Frederic of Palatine had been king for only one winter.
-In a follow-up of the defeat the Habsburgs make an example eradicating Bohemia's nobility in streams of blood with the result that this violence only generates more violence.
+Thus Frederick of Palatine was king for only one winter.
+In a follow-up of the defeat the Habsburgs make an example in eradicating Bohemia's nobility in streams of blood with the result that this violence only generates more violence.

 Freiburg is not Touched by the War until 1632